billetd/FBI/README.md

 pip install git+https://github.com/billetd/FBI.git
 ```

 All pre-requisites will be installed, if they are not already.
-A special forked branches of Lompe and pydarnio are also installed, with some small changes, so uninstall the regular versions (if you have them) before installing this.
+Special forked branches of Lompe and pydarnio are also installed, with some small changes, so uninstall the regular versions (if you have them) before installing this.